 Green House Color Schemes

 Looking for some beautiful green house color schemes?
 You’ve come to the right place.
 Just as important as the interior colors you choose.
 Exterior house colors should be ones you love coming home to day after day.
 When it comes to picking exterior siding colors, you can’t go wrong with trendy shades of gray or classic neutral tones.
-But if you want to really stand out, consider giving your home an elegant touch with green.
+But if you want to really stand out, consider giving your home an elegant touch by going green.

-Take a look at some of the beautiful green houses of all shades and styles shown below after reading through our siding FAQ.
+Take a look at some of the beautiful green houses of all shades and styles shown below after reading through our siding color FAQ.
 We hope they inspire you.

-Things To Know When Choose Siding Colors
+Things To Know When Choosing Green Siding Colors

 Choosing your home’s colors is an intimidating process and there’s always a fear you might make costly mistakes.
-Unlike painting a room or a front door, it’s difficult to change your siding colors once you’ve done all the work.
-Siding colors can have an impact not only on how you feel about your home, but on its value too.
+Unlike painting a room or a front door, it’s difficult to change siding colors once you’ve done all the work.
+House colors can have an impact not only on how you feel about your home, but on its value too.
 Choosing a combination of colors that are pleasing to the eye is crucial.

 What Are The Different Siding Parts Called?